xapax/security/sql-injections.md

 - If the username column in the database has a character-limit the rest of the characters are truncated, that is removed.
 So if the database has a column-limit of 20 characters and we input a string with 21 characters the last 1 character will be removed.

 With this information we can create a new admin-user and have our own password set to it.
-So if the max-length is 20 characters we can inser teh following string
+So if the max-length is 20 characters we can insert the following string

 ```
 admin               removed
 ```

 This means that the "removed" part will be removed/truncated/deleted.
 And the trailing spaces will be removed upon insert in the database.
-So it will effectivly be inserted as "admin".
+So it will effectively be inserted as "admin".